Find Grad Schools

 33 Yearly Graduations

 University of Georgia comes in at #11 on our list of the most popular colleges offering graduate certificates in education.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-For the 2020-2021 academic year, 33 graduate certificates were handed out to education majors at UGA.
-About 79% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 33 people received their graduate certificate in education from UGA.
+About 75% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #12